Hampi boasts of gripping stories, spellbinding architecture and above all the torn pages of history which have been left unread or unraveled.

 Across the Tungabhadra river — Anegundi was the region of Kishkinda (in Ramayana) and is the birth place of Hunaman.

-During its heyday, this structure used to look like a small artificial pond with fishes in it.
+During its heyday, this structure used to look like a small artificial pond with fishes.
 However under the simple looking pond was a chamber where the King could meet with people and discuss matters which he wanted to keep a secret, ingenious sound proofing with water.

 Swimming pools ages ago looked like these …

-Planning a trip to Hampi ?
-Read our previous post where we have popped all the details.
+Planning a trip to Hampi?
+Read our detailed post where we have popped all the details.